- Our Bus Accident Lawyers Can Help You

 Were you recently injured in a bus accident?
 Do you believe another party was responsible?
 At Berger and Green, our team gets bus accidents.
 We can fight by your side for fair compensation, whether your accident was caused by an individual, municipality, or company.
-An Erie personal injury lawyer from Berger and Green can evaluate your case for free.
+An Eric personal injury lawyer from Berger and Green can evaluate your case for free.

 Our Bus Accident Lawyers Can Help You